mirshahreza/PowNet/Documentation/JsonExtensions.md

 ## 7. Error Handling Strategy

-All *Try* methods swallow exceptions intentionally for resilience; use explicit deserialize if you need error visibility. `ToJArray` throws a custom exception (legacy `AppEndException`) when token type mismatch.
+All *Try* methods swallow exceptions intentionally for resilience; use explicit deserialize if you need error visibility.

 ---